Hariomsingh333/Vim/vimNote.md

 ```

-# Moving the Cursor in Vim
+# moving the cursor in vim

 ```
 k = go to up